kubeflow/website/content/en/docs/components/training/overview.md

   alt="Distributed PyTorchJob"
   class="mt-3 mb-3">

-User is responsible to write a training code using native [PyTorch Distributed APIs](https://pytorch.org/tutorials/beginner/dist_overview.html) and create a PyTorchJob with required number of workers and GPUs using Training Operator Python SDK.
+User is responsible for writing a training code using native [PyTorch Distributed APIs](https://pytorch.org/tutorials/beginner/dist_overview.html) and create a PyTorchJob with required number of workers and GPUs using Training Operator Python SDK.
 Then, Training Operator creates Kubernetes pods with appropriate environment variables for the